hcr923fm/chronicle/README.md

 Chronicle is an audio logger, designed for radio station use.

-At the moment, it records audio from the default input to an audio file, on the hour, every hour.
+At the moment, it records audio from specified input to an audio file, on the hour, every hour.
 Once the recordings have become outdated, they will be deleted.
 As such, it is a full rotating logger.

 ## Usage: